HomeDev GuideAPI Reference

 Recommendations

-• Do not search with a wildcard star (*).
+• Do not search with a wildcard asterisk (*).
 For example, avoid this syntax: query.For("*", x => x.query = "*");

-• Avoid wildcards on lengthy fields.
+• Avoid wildcards on large fields such as SearchText.

 Filter